naelolaiz/fpga-docker/README.md

 ## Caveats

-* Your user account must have full access to docker (e.g., a member of the `docker` group)
+* Your user account must have full access to podman (e.g., a member of the `podman` group)
-* To enhance performance, the docker option "--ipc=host" is enabled when using a local UNIX socket connection to X11.
-Read the docker documentation for more information on the security implications of this.
+* To enhance performance, the podman option "--ipc=host" is enabled when using a local UNIX socket connection to X11.
+Read the podman documentation for more information on the security implications of this.
 * Quartus builds will use a large amount of disk space during builds, upwards of 50GB.
 The final containers are around 20GB each.
 Lattice